Ibrahim Hesqel: Personal life

-Hesqel is married and has fathered six children.
-He lived in Basra.
-But being a government official, he had to reside in Baghdad.
-During the 1980–1988 war between Iran and Iraq, Basra was an active battleground, which prompted many Jews like Hesqel's family to flee.
-His family arrived in Baghdad and lived with him at his home in Rusafa.
-During the war, some of the rockets fired from Iran landed dangerously close to his area of residence.
-After the end of the war, his family returned to Basra and gained there house.
-However, after the Gulf War and the 1991 uprisings, his family came to Baghdad.
+Hesqel is married and has six children.
+He lived in Basra but due to his government post he moved to Baghdad.
+During the 1980–1988 war between Iran and Iraq, Basra was an active battleground, which prompted Hesqel's family to flee to Baghdad.
+During the war, some of the rockets fired from Iran landed close to his area of residence.
+After the end of the war, his family returned to their home in Basra but after the Gulf War and the 1991 uprisings, they moved again to Baghdad.